sixarchve/qris-latency-optimizer/README.md

 ```

 The payment worker consumes the message, updates the transaction to `SUCCESS`,
-and deletes the old Redis transaction cache.
+deletes the old Redis transaction cache, and publishes a merchant notification.
+A notification worker consumes that event and pushes a
+`transaction_notification` message to connected merchant dashboard WebSocket
+clients.

 ### 6. Baseline Sync Confirmation